Love Vs Attachment: Is It Truly Love?

 How Your Partner Treats You Dictates Your Entire Mood

-When two people in love get into a fight or when one partner is not in a positive mood, it can definitely put a damper on things but it typically does not ruin the mood of the other person.
-The other partner will simply address the issue and go about their day but they will not adopt that mood.
-When someone is attached to another individual, however, how they are treated by their partner will dictate how they feel for the rest of the day and these moods will often be extreme.
+When two people in love get into a fight, it can put a damper on things.
+It doesn't necessarily ruin the entire day.
+When someone is attached to another individual, however, how they are treated by their partner will dictate how they feel for the rest of the day and their moods will often be extreme.
 Say, for example, that their partner decides to ignore them.
 They may respond by feeling terrible, crying, or exhibiting other negative behaviors as a result of the actions of their partner.
 Likewise, attention or gifts can elevate the mood very high and make the partner's entire day.
 These drastic mood shifts can create an overall toxic environment in which a partner can withhold or give love in order to gain control over the attached person.
 Overall, this sign of attachment can be one of the more dangerous aspects of a relation.

 You Want More Than Your Partner Does

-Love is a two-way street and you need to take and give in order to keep a relationship healthy.
-Those who are in love are well aware of this fact and do what they can to make sure that both themselves and their partner is happy so as to keep the relationship going.
+Love is a two-way street and you need to give and take in order to keep the relationship healthy.
+Those who are in love do what they can to make sure that both they and their partner are happy.
 You expect that your partner will take care of you and you put out the effort to take care of your partner.
 In a relationship with unhealthy attachment problems, one partner will keep taking from the other without needing or wanting to give back.
 This goes back to the theme that attachment is selfish.
-A partner is staying in that relationship because their partner is giving them the attention that they need in order to thrive and survive and while there may be some giving going on, they may not give reciprocate what they are receiving.
+A partner is staying in that relationship because someone is giving them the attention that they crave.